The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Literature Review

 Specifically, the term \textit{communication} stands for accurate information transfer between the transmitter and receiver.
-In this work, voice and data communications are considered within the scope of ATM.
-Voice communication for Air-to-Ground (A2G) systems within the continental U.S. airspace are two-way between the pilots and the ground stations, achieved by Remote Communication Facilities (RCFs) maintained by FAA.
+Voice and data communications are considered within the scope of current ATM services.
+Voice communication for A2G systems within the continental U.S. airspace are two-way between the pilots and the ground stations, achieved by Remote Communication Facilities (RCFs) maintained by FAA.
 RCFs use Very High Frequency (VHF) and Ultra High Frequency (UHF) antenna transmitters and receivers mounted on buildings or towers.
 VHF operates from 118 MHZ to 136.975 MHZ are for civil aviation use, while UHF channel takes effect from 225 MHZ to 400 MHZ of military usage \citep{markus2020existing}.
 High Frequency (HF) aeronautical voice communication also serves A/G communications for a much long range.
 It is available over international airspace (or continental U.S. only in the case of emergency), which covers frequency from 3 MHZ to 30 MHZ.
 Iridium and Inmarsat provide complete or approximate world-wide satellite voice communication (SATVOICE) service in Lower Earth Orbit (LEO) or Geostationary Earth Orbit (GEO).
+The reliability of satellite communication systems has been analyzed using Markov Bayesian Networks to model subsystem interactions and optimize redundancy designs in the space environment \citep{chen_reliability_2024}.
 On the other side, data communication refers to textual data providing routes information to the pilots, which also referred as data link.
 Similar to voice communication, there is HFDL/VDL refers to data link using HF/VHF, as well as Iridium and Inmarsat providing satellite-based data communication (SATCOM) services primarily used in oceanic and remote airspace \citep{PARKSATVOICE}.